 - Home Price: $349,000 median purchase price; $1,318 median monthly rent

 Want to retire in a charming East Coast city?
 Check out the historic cobblestone streets of Charleston!
-Not only do you get access to safe, affordable neighborhoods and great beaches when you live in Chucktown, but you’ll also have access to one of the best medical centers in Charleston—MUSC Health – University Medical Center.
-Plus, there are no taxes on Social Security benefits in South Carolina, and the state offers some of the lowest property taxes in the country, so retirees can get more bang for their buck.
-But Charleston is one of the best cities for retirees to live for more than just these perks!
+Not only do you get access to safe, affordable neighborhoods and great beaches when you live in Chucktown, but you’ll also have access to MUSC Health University Medical Center, one of the best medical centers in South Carolina.
+Additionally, South Carolina has no taxes on Social Security benefits—and the state offers some of the lowest property taxes in the country, allowing retirees to get more bang for their buck.
+There are also plenty of other considerations that make Charleston one the best cities for retirees to live in.
 If you’re looking for fun things to do in Charleston, you can explore historical sites like the Charleston City Market and the Charleston Museum.
-Or peruse King Street‘s boutiques, art galleries, fine dining, and more.
-And don’t forget to take advantage of the warm weather at Charleston parks like scenic White Point Garden or Charleston Waterfront Park!
+Peruse boutiques, art galleries, and fine dining on King Street.
+Take advantage of the region’s warm weather at Charleston parks like the scenic White Point Garden, Charleston Waterfront Park, and Hampton Park.
+Or spend the day golfing in Charleston by booking tee times at courses like Charleston Municipal Golf Course.

 Daytona Beach, FL